Steven-Kha/362-Dating-Database/README.md

 9/27: v0.3.2 Added menu options to new user. <-Kyle

-9/28: v0.3.5 Added loop for a when a user incorrectly enters login information.
+9/28: v0.3.5 Added loop for when a user incorrectly enters login information.